sweattep/ancient_quotes/README.md

 >It won't obey anyone.
 It won't accept discipline.

 >Lo, in His holy ones He putteth no credence, And the heavens have not been pure in His eyes.

+>Should I prostrate to one You created from clay?